PostHog/posthog-zapier/README.md

 ## Using PostHog Cloud?

 [Our official Zapier app](https://zapier.com/apps/posthog/) is there for you, no additional setup needed.

 ## Using a self-hosted PostHog solution?

 Not a problem.
 Create a private Zapier integration just for your instance with this package.
 It's only a few steps:

-1. Fork then clone or simply download this repository.
+1. Fork then clone, or simply download this repository.

 2. Enter its directory with `cd`.